ap-atul/hapi-signed-url/README.md

 }
 ```

-- Create a lens using ramda for the above object
+- Create a lens using ramda for the above object.
+Ramda [lenses](!https://ramdajs.com/docs/#lensProp)

 ```js
 const lens = R.lensProp<string, any>('file') // here file is the key from object